Siu-Leung Lee

-Siu-Leung Lee (李兆良) is the President of Zheng He Society of the Americas, Washington, DC, and editor of Midwestern Epigraphic Society in Columbus, Ohio.
+Siu-Leung Lee (李兆良) is the President of Zheng He (Cheng Ho) Society of the Americas, Washington, DC, and editor of Midwestern Epigraphic Society in Columbus, Ohio.

-Lee was born in Hong Kong on 17 November 1943.
-He attended Chinese University of Hong Kong where he obtained a BSc degree in Biology and then attended Purdue University where he obtained a PhD degree in medical chemistry.
+Lee was born in Hong Kong on November 17, 1943.
+He attended the Chinese University of Hong Kong where he obtained a BSc degree in Biology and then attended Purdue University where he obtained a PhD degree in medical chemistry.
 Lee worked at Yale University and Texas A&M University before leaving academia to become a research scientist, first at Corning Inc. and then at Battelle Memorial Institute.
 He served as associate director of the Hong Kong Institute of Biotechnology and general manager of HKIB-Syntex Inc. In 1993 he founded Asiawind.com.
 He was director of the board of the Columbus Zoo and Aquarium from 2008 to 2010.